anair-it/disruptor-billing-example/README.md

 Setting up your environment
 ----
 1. Create a local queue manager.
 Name it as you wish.
-2. Create a queue.
+2. Create a billing input queue.
+Name it as your wish.
+3. Create a data stream input queue.
 Name it as your wish.
 3. Start queue manager
 4. Update [tomcat context](src/main/webapp/META-INF/context.xml) with the queue connection info and queue name.